 Don’t Move All the Furniture Out

 When painting your home, you will inevitably need to move some furniture around.
-In order to do a thorough job, the walls need to have enough space for professionals to move around and paint without fear of damaging your property, but that doesn’t mean you need to fully move your furniture out of the room.
+In order to do a thorough job, the walls need to have enough space around them for professionals to move around and paint without fear of damaging your property, but that doesn’t mean you need to fully move your furniture out of the room.

 You or we can simply move furniture into the middle of your room.
-Once covered with plastic or tarp, there is no risk of accidentally painting your furniture, and the subsequent clean up is easy.
+Once covered with plastic or tarps, there is no risk of accidentally painting your furniture, and the subsequent clean up is easy.

 Use low-VOC or no-VOC Paints

-Previously, all paints had a strong chemical odor because they contained volatile organic compounds, also known as VOCs.
+Previously, all paints had a strong chemical odor because they contained Volatile Organic Compounds, also known as VOCs.
 These compounds release into the air as the paint dries, creating that smell that so many of us are familiar with.

 Luckily, with modern technology, there are many paints on the market that are low-VOC or no-VOC.
 These paints are much friendlier to the environment and can make that smell practically non-existent in your home.
 Ask us about the kinds of low-VOC and no-VOC paints we use to minimize the paint odor in your home.